codeontap/codeontap/automationServerSetup.md

 ./certbot-auto --apache certonly --debug ./certbot-auto renew --dry-run
 ```
+> *NOTE: For installation choose Spin up temprorary webserver, but for renew - running http server.*

 If you have installed Sentry, make the same steps for sentry.{domain}.

 8) **configure the services in chkconfig:**